yhs666/mc-docs.zh-cn/articles/networking/scripts/virtual-network-filter-network-traffic.md

   --name MyNic-FrontEnd \
   --public-ip-address MyPublicIp-FrontEnd

-# <a name="create-a-network-interface-for-the-vm-attached-to-the-back-end-subnet"></a>为附加到后端子网的 VM 创建网络接口。
+# Create a network interface for the VM attached to the back-end subnet.
 az network nic create \
   --resource-group $RgName \
   --vnet-name MyVnet \
   --subnet MySubnet-BackEnd \
   --name MyNic-BackEnd

-# <a name="create-the-vm-with-both-the-frontend-and-backend-nics"></a>创建带 FrontEnd NIC 和 BackEnd NIC 的 VM。
+# Create the VM with both the FrontEnd and BackEnd NICs.
 az vm create \
   --resource-group $RgName \
   --name MyVm \